-1453.
-In Report N° 25/05 dated March 7, 2005, the Commission concluded that the State acted contrary to an international norm of jus cogens as reflected in Article I of the American Declaration by sentencing Toronto Markkey Patterson to the death penalty for crimes that he committed when he was 17 years of age, and executing him pursuant to that sentence.

-1. Provide the next-of-kin of Toronto Markkey Patterson with an effective remedy, which includes compensation.

-2. Review its laws, procedures and practices to ensure that capital punishment is not imposed upon persons who, at the time his or her crime was committed, were under 18 years of age.
+- 1867.
+In Report N $^{\circ}$ 25/05 dated March 7, 2005, the Commission concluded that the State acted contrary to an international norm of jus cogens as reflected in Article I of the American Declaration by sentencing Toronto Markkey Patterson to the death penalty for crimes that he committed when he was 17 years of age, and executing him pursuant to that sentence. - 1868.
+The IACHR issued the following recommendations to the State: - 1.
+Provide the next-of-kin of Toronto Markkey Patterson with an effective remedy, which includes compensation. - 2.
+Review its laws, procedures and practices to ensure that capital punishment is not imposed upon persons who, at the time his or her crime was committed, were under 18 years of age. - 1869.

-1455.
 The State submitted its last report to the Commission on February 3, 2015.
-In its report, the State merely reiterated its earlier responses regarding this Merits Report, without mentioning any efforts undertaken this year in order to comply with the recommendations of the IACHR.

-1456.
-On September 28, 2015, the IACHR asked both parties for information on compliance with the above-mentioned recommendations, pursuant to Article 48.1 of its Rules of Procedure.
-The parties did not submit information on compliance with the recommendations set forth above.
+In its report, the State merely reiterated its earlier responses regarding this Merits Report, without mentioning any efforts undertaken this year in order to comply with the recommendations of the IACHR. - 1870.
+On September 28, 2015 and on October 11, 2016, the IACHR asked both parties for information on compliance with the above-mentioned recommendations, pursuant to Article 48.1 of its Rules of Procedure.
+The parties did not submit information on compliance with the recommendations set forth above. - 1871.
+The State submitted its last report to the Commission on December 2, 2015.
+In its report, the State reiterated its earlier responses regarding this Merits Report, without mentioning any efforts undertaken this year in order to comply with the recommendations of the IACHR.

-1457.
+1872.
 Therefore, the Commission reiterates that compliance in this case remains partial.
 Accordingly, the IACHR will continue to monitor the items still pending compliance.